top of page

 While this is an example of fine tuning in the area of economics of our ethical system, it's not really realistic to have such a discovery of fine tuning in the area of economics.
 The degree of rigor and precision and calculations are not really that advanced to be able to come to these numbers, that it has to be within 18 to 20%.
 We can't model the future of a society in such a rigorous way.

-And I want to give you a word of caution before Aaron gets started.
-The examples he's going to give, some of the details are very complicated.
+We want to give you a word of caution before we get started.
+Some of the details of the examples are very complicated.
 And perhaps some of you will have a hard time following the details, but not to worry.
 The idea is, keep your eye on the ball, keep the focus of what fine tuning is.
 If you want to think to the example of the society and the ethical system, that's okay.
-But I think it's valuable for those listeners who will be able to understand some of the details and each on his own level.
-Again, I just don't want you to get scared away by some of the difficulties or some of the details, but try to get an idea of the overall picture, and each person should be able to follow it on their own level.
+But we think it's valuable for those listeners who will be able to understand some of the details and each on his own level.
+Again, we just don't want you to get scared away by some of the difficulties or some of the details, but try to get an idea of the overall picture, and each person should be able to follow it on their own level.

 The Fine Tuning of the Mass of the Electron

-Okay, so let me start with the example of the masses of the particles.
-So there's many different ways you can show how the different fundamental particles, their masses have to be within specific ranges.
-We're just going to talk about one of them today, the mass of the electron, which we've been discussing, and we're going to speak about one specific direction of it.
-We don't want to confuse too much here.
+Let's start with the example of the masses of the particles.
+There are many different ways you can show how the masses of the different fundamental particles have to be within specific ranges.
+We're just going to talk about one of them today: the mass of the electron, which we've been discussing.
+And we're going to speak about one specific direction of it.
+We don't want to confuse anyone too much here.

-So there's two things to understand first, before we get into discussing the fine tuning of the mass of the electron.
+There are two things to understand first, before we get into discussing the fine tuning of the mass of the electron.
 The first is how physicists think about atoms.
 An atom is made up of basically three particles: there is the electron, which is the outer part of the atom, and that orbits the nucleus of the atom which is made up of protons and neutrons.
 A proton has a positive electric charge, an electron has a negative electric charge, and a neutron is neutral, no electric charge.
-Okay, that's the basic picture of atom.
-It's gonna be helpful for this example and the next one, of an electron orbiting a nucleus which is made up of protons and neutrons.
+That's the basic picture of atom.
+It's gonna be helpful for this example and the next one, to think of an electron orbiting a nucleus which is made up of protons and neutrons.

-The second thing when we speak about masses of fundamental particles - the easiest way to think about them is relative to each other - how big is a proton or a neutron compared to an electron, and then we could speak purely in terms of numbers.
-And it comes out like this - that protons and neutrons are much heavier than electrons.
+The second thing when we speak about masses of fundamental particles is that the easiest way to think about them is relative to each other - how big is a proton or a neutron compared to an electron.
+By doing so, we could speak purely in terms of numbers.
+And it comes out that protons and neutrons are much heavier than electrons.
 Because electrons are so light, their mass, how much they weigh, is so small, and protons and neutrons are almost the same size as each other.
 When you speak about them, compared to an electron, every proton is 1836 times as big as electron.
 And every neutron is 1838 times as big as an electron, almost exactly the same as each other.
 And that difference between the two of them, that one proton is 1836, and the neutron is 1838 times as heavy as an electron, is really important.

-And if an electron were a little bit bigger, it's really tiny, but if were two and a half times bigger than it is, an electron and a proton could combine to make a neutron.
-And if that happened, there would be no atoms anymore, you wouldn't have protons and neutrons surrounded by electrons, you would just have neutrons.
+And if an electron were a little bit bigger - it's really tiny, but if it were two and a half times bigger than it is, an electron and a proton could combine to make a neutron.
+And if that happened, there would be no atoms anymore - you wouldn't have protons and neutrons surrounded by electrons, you would just have neutrons.
 And there wouldn't be atoms and molecules and everything else in the universe that comes from the combination of atoms.
-In their book, Barrow and Tippler described the disastrous situation that would result if this were the case, that electrons were a little bit bigger.
-And they said this:
+In their book, Barrow and Tippler described the disastrous situation that would result if this were the case, that electrons were a little bit bigger:

 This would lead to a world in which stars and planets could not exist.
 These structures, if formed, would decay into neutrons by proton-electron annihilation (meaning, protons and electrons would combine and you end up with only neutrons).
 If that were to happen, no atoms would ever have formed, and we would not be here to know it.

-That was nice and complicated, Aaron.
-Remember, we're trying to keep it simple.
-So basically Aaron is saying that if electron's mass were much bigger, or a little bit bigger, there wouldn't be stable atoms, stars, or planets.
-Let's move on to the next example.
-Try to keep it simpler.
-Please!
+If that was too complicated for you, the basic idea is that if electron's mass were much bigger, or a even a little bit bigger, there wouldn't be stable atoms, stars, or planets.

 The Fine Tuning of the Fine Structure Constant

-Okay.
-Okay, the next one is the fine structure constant, which we've mentioned the past two episodes.
-As we discussed, the value of the fine structure constant, which is one divided by 137 point something, is responsible for the strength of the electric force between charged particles like protons.
+The next example of fine tuning is the fine structure constant which we've mentioned the past two episodes.
+As we discussed, the value of the fine structure constant, which is one divided by 137.03599139, is responsible for the strength of the electric force between charged particles like protons.
 So again, the nucleus of atoms is made up of a bunch of protons and neutrons.
 Now, if the fine structure constant were bigger, than the electrical force between protons - because all protons have positive charge - would be stronger.
 And the atom wouldn't be able to stick together, because the positive charges of the protons, they would repel each other too strongly, they wouldn't be able to stick together through the strong force - that's a different force we're not going to discuss, of the neutrons and protons which keeps them glued together - and the electrical force would rip them apart and the entire atom would fly apart, if the fine structure constant were a little bit bigger and the force between the protons were stronger.

 If that were the case, you wouldn't have any stable atoms again.
 And if no atoms, no molecules, planets, stars, all the different things that come along with not having stable atoms.
 Physicist, Leonard Susskind describes some of the many significant consequences that would occur if the fine structure constant had a different value: